billgreenwald/pgltools/README.md

 ## The pgl file format:

-The pgl file format consists of 6 columns, plus any additional annotations.
+The pgl file format is a 1-based file consisting of 6 columns, plus any additional annotations.
 The six required columns are locus A chromosome, locus A start, locus A end, locus B chromosome, locus B start, locus B end.
 After these six columns, any additional columns may be included as annotations.
 These columns will be perserved by pgltools, and can be manipulated with pgltools merge.
-As annotations are arbitrary, header lines may be indcluded in pgl files by starting a line with "#" and will be carried over from the "A" file when using pgltools methods.  **In addition to the six required columns, pgl files are formatted such that each locus A comes before its partner locus B.**  The included **formatpgl** operation will fix any loci violating this rule in addition to sorting the file.
+As annotations are arbitrary, header lines may be indcluded in pgl files by starting a line with "#" and will be carried over from the "A" file when using pgltools methods.  **In addition to the six required columns, pgl files are formatted such that each locus A comes before its partner locus B.**  The included **formatbedpe** operation will fix any loci violating this rule in addition to sorting the file.
 Example pgl files are provided below:

 <b>Proper Formatting</b>:
 ```